Rookout/docs/docs/breakpoints-tasks.md

 Whitelisting is the opposite operation of the example above; all the data is redacted except the matched patterns.

-The following snippet shows how to get local variables that match the filter.
+For example, The following snippet shows how to get local variables that match the filter:
 ```json
 {
   "name": "filter",